MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 category: [ configuration ]
 ---

-Marlin is a huge C++ program composed of many files, but among the most important are the files that contain all of Marlin's compile-time configuration options:
+Marlin has many features and options.
+They are defined and documented in two very large files:

 - `Configuration.h` contains the core settings for the hardware, language and controller selection, and settings for the most common features and components.
 - `Configuration_adv.h` contains more detailed customization options, add-ons, experimental features, and other esoteric settings.

+Build-time configuration options describe aspects of the machine that will never change, such as the total build area.
+Other settings define defaults that can be changed while the printer is running, such as the preheat temperatures.

+Marlin also provides minimal and intelligent configuration methods that may be more suitable for your needs.
+Give these a try and let us know what you think!

+- `Config.h` (2.1.3 and up) should contain just your pertinent settings.
+This replaces `Configuration.h` and `Configuration_adv.h`, which will be ignored.
-- `config.ini` may be included to modify the configuration at the start of a PlatformIO build.
-See the [Configuration with INI](config-ini.html) page for more information.
+- `config.ini` (2.1.0 and up) modifies the configuration files at the start of a PlatformIO build and has some other useful powers.
+See the [Configuration with INI](config-ini.html) page to see if it's right for you.

-The two `.h` files contain all of Marlin's build-time configuration options.
-Simply edit or replace these files, then build and upload Marlin to the board.
-Hundreds of user-donated configurations are posted at the [Configurations repository](//github.com/MarlinFirmware/Configurations) to get you started.

 ## Compiler Directives
-Marlin is configured using C++ compiler directives.
-This allows Marlin to leverage the C++ preprocessor and include only the code and data needed for the enabled options.
-This results in the smallest possible binary.
-A build of Marlin can range from 50K to over 230K in size.
+Marlin is configured using C `#define` statements so the firmeware can be as small, fast, and efficient as possible, but if you want all the bells and whistles and your board has the power, you can go for it.

-Settings can be enabled, disabled, and assigned values using C preprocessor syntax like so:
+Settings are enabled, disabled, and assigned values using C preprocessor syntax like so:

 ```cpp
 #define THIS_IS_ENABLED    // this switch is enabled